 The Northern Lights actually occur thanks to particles colliding.
 It’s to do with energy from the sun entering our atmosphere.

-2. What colors are there in the Northern Lights?
+2. What colours are there in the Northern Lights?

-You’ll see colors of pink, green, violet, blue, red and yellow – it’s all to do with different atoms!
+You’ll see colours of pink, green, violet, blue, red and yellow – it’s all to do with different atoms!

 3. They never disappear.